UnitedPlanet/intrexx-sample-oauth2-oidc-login-module/README.md

 ### User replication

 It is recommended to import/replicate the user data from an external identity provider.
 If you are using Azure AD or ADFS, this can be achieved via LDAP.

+### Reverse proxy configuration

+If a reverse proxy acts as a gateway in front of the Intrexx server the proxy must forward the following HTTP headers to the backend in order to create the correct redirect URLs to the portal after the user authenticated with the identity provider.
+These headers must also be marked as "allow" in the `org/portal/external/htmlroot/WEB-INF/web.xml` file.

 ### Links with more information